davidwolfpaw/macbook-setup/README.md

 - Setup changes to the .zshrc file to config for our usage

 #### Make some aliases
+My current zsh profile with my aliases is backed up with Mackup now, but just in case these are needed

 _A few of these came from this post by Remy Sharp, [CLI: Improved](https://remysharp.com/2018/08/23/cli-improved) which is definitely worth checking out._
 ```
 alias zshconfig="mate ~/.zshrc"